 One in three American adults struggle with obesity, and that’s bad news for their hearts.

-Obesity increases the risk for heart disease and stroke
+Obesity increases the risk for heart disease and stroke.

 Your body is made up of water, fat, protein, carbohydrate and various vitamins and minerals.
 If you have too much fat — especially around your waist — you're at higher risk for health problems, including high blood pressure, high cholesterol and stroke.

-But there is good, scientific evidence that weight loss surgery – and corresponding lifestyle changes – can significantly prolong your life
+There is good, scientific evidence that weight loss surgery – and corresponding lifestyle changes – can significantly prolong your life

 The American Heart Association recommends surgery for those who are healthy enough for the procedure and have been unsuccessful with lifestyle changes and medication.
 Risks include infections and blood clots following surgery, and concerns about getting enough vitamins and minerals long-term.